Since there’s not much information around, I decided to do a review on Ocu-GLO, a popular canine vision supplement.

-But unlike other products, this one doesn’t claim to work magic.
-Instead, this product state that his goal is to support normal and optimal eye health.
+But unlike other multivitamins, this one doesn’t try to claim to work magic.
+Instead, it states outright that its goal is to support normal and optimal eye health.

-Another thing I like is the fact that Ocu-GLO was developed by board-certified veterinary ophthalmologists which obviously have a lot of experience regarding eye health.
+Ocu-GLO was developed by board-certified veterinary ophthalmologists, which obviously have a lot of experience regarding eye health.

-This supplement contains multiple antioxidants in a single dose to support not only your dog’s nutritional needs and overall health, but also to maintain eye and vision health.
+This supplement contains 12 antioxidants in a single dose to support not only your dog’s nutritional needs and overall health, but also his eye and vision health.

-These eye-supporting antioxidants can protect dogs at risk for ocular conditions, such as diabetic and aging dogs.
+These eye-supporting antioxidants may protect dogs at risk for ocular conditions, such as diabetic and aging dogs.

-The reason why antioxidants are so important to your dog’s diet is that as dogs ages, their levels of antioxidants drops, which then can expose their eyes to free radical damage caused stress, diet, sunlight, pollution, and other toxins.
+The reason why antioxidants are so important to your dog’s diet is that as dogs age, their levels of antioxidants drops.
+This can then expose their eyes to free radical damage caused by stress, diet, sunlight, pollution, and other factors.

-Ocu-GLO’s powerful combination of grapeseed extract, lutein, and fatty acids from fish can prevent eyes complications, like cataract, control inflammation, and improve night vision.
-While the rest of the ingredients help to sustain normal eye function.
+Ocu-GLO’s powerful combination of grapeseed extract, lutein, and fatty acids from fish may help prevent eyes complications, as well as control inflammation, and improve night vision.

-Be aware that this product is meant to stabilize your dog’s condition and prevent it from deteriorating, it will not reverse any damage that has already been caused to your dog’s sight.
+Be aware that this product is meant to stabilize your dog’s condition and prevent it from deteriorating.
+It won’t reverse any damage that has already been caused to your dog’s sight.

-This product is best for dogs who have diabetes or cataract as Animal Necessity has proven (through clinical studies) that their product can delay the development of cataracts in diabetic dogs.
-It’s also a great supplement for dogs before ocular surgery.
+It’s best for dogs who have diabetes or cataract, as Animal Necessity has proven (through clinical studies) to delay the development of cataracts in diabetic dogs.
+It’s also a great supplement for dogs before undergoing ocular surgery.

-The recommended way is for the gelcap to be taken whole, although its large size can sometimes cause issues.
+The supplement itself is unflavored, and the recommended way is to administer the gel cap whole, although its large size can sometimes cause issues.
 In that case, try covering the pill with a teaspoon of wet dog food, or use a pill pocket.

-Overall, Ocu-GLO isn’t a miracle cure, but you should definitely consider a good eye supplement such as this one for preventative care, or in case your dog is at risk for vision problems such as cataracts, and glaucoma.
+Overall, Ocu-GLO isn’t meant to be a miracle cure, but you should definitely consider a good eye supplement, such as this one, for preventative care.
+This is just as important if your dog is at risk for vision problems like cataract, and glaucoma.